 It has a roomy cut with plenty of space for a t-shirt or base layer beneath and similar, albeit with more pre-war styling, to the ON Running Weather Shirt, the waffle helps circulate air, so it dries faster.
 And there’s no chance of zip chaffing here as they’ve been swapped out for super-smooth buttons.

-At first glance it looks like a basic long sleeve running top, but the fabric is an elevated form of polyester featuring lyocell – a material made using dissolved wood pulp, which helps add in huge amounts of insulation without making it bulky.
-Look inside and you'll see a ribbed design that has been incorporated to trap in more air, warming you up, while at the same time wicking away sweat so you feel more comfortable for longer.
+At first glance, On's Climate Shirt looks like a basic long-sleeve running top.
+Still, the fabric is an elevated form of polyester featuring lyocell – a material made using dissolved wood pulp, which helps add vast amounts of insulation without making it bulky.
+Look inside, and you'll see a ribbed design that has been incorporated to trap in more air, warming you up while at the same time wicking away sweat, so you feel more comfortable for longer.